open-neuromorphic/open-neuromorphic/files/snn_ml.md

 ![bindsnet-image](../images/bindsnet.png)

-A Python package used for simulating spiking neural networks (SNNs) on CPUs or GPUs using PyTorch Tensor functionality.

-BindsNET is a spiking neural network simulation library geared towards the development of biologically inspired algorithms for machine learning.
+[BindsNET](https://bindsnet-docs.readthedocs.io/) is built on top of the PyTorch deep learning platform.
+It is used for the simulation of spiking neural networks (SNNs) and is geared towards machine learning and reinforcement learning.